10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 <h2 id="unit-and-integration-testing" class="anchor-heading">Unit and Integration Testing {% include Util/top %}</h2>

-At 10up, we generally employ unit and integration tests only when building applications that are meant to be distributed.
+At WisdmLabs, we generally employ unit and integration tests only when building applications that are meant to be distributed.
 Writing tests for client themes usually does not offer a huge amount of value (there are of course exceptions to this).
 When writing tests, it's important to use the framework that best fits the situation and make sure it is well documented for future engineers coming onto the project.

 <h2 id="libraries" class="anchor-heading">Libraries {% include Util/top %}</h2>

 There are many JavaScript libraries available today.
 Many of them directly compete with each other.
 We try to stay consistent with what WordPress uses.
-The following is a list of primary libraries used by 10up.
+The following is a list of primary libraries used by WisdmLabs.

 ### Components
-[WP Component Library](https://10up.github.io/wp-component-library/) - Provides us with a vetted, accessible, and standardized collection of UI component and Schema snippets we can use on projects.
+[WP Component Library](https://WisdmLabs.github.io/wp-component-library/) - Provides us with a vetted, accessible, and standardized collection of UI component and Schema snippets we can use on projects.

 ### Utility